avishaan/codehatcher.github.io/_posts/2020-09-01-ml-algorithm-choices.md

 - one-v-all: based on two-class classifier

 #### Value Prediction
-Forecast the future by understanding the contribution of input variables to it's output.
+Forecast the future by understanding the contribution of input variables to its output.
 ##### Regression
 - ordinal: rank ordered categories
 - Poisson